erwin-kok/result-monad/README.md

 ## License

-This project is licensed under the ISC license, see [`LICxENSE`](LICENSE) file for more details.
+This project is licensed under the BSD-3 license, see [`LICENSE`](LICENSE) file for more details.

 Since this project is partly based on the awesome `kotlin-result` project, created by Michael Bull, I add that license here as well:

 ```text
 Copyright (c) 2017-2022 Michael Bull (https://www.michael-bull.com)